-Due to high theft rates, electronic devices are not encouraged on campus.
+Due to concerns of theft, electronic devices are not encouraged on campus.
 Center High School is not responsible for lost or stolen electronic devices.
 Center High School staff will not conduct investigations involving lost or stolen electronic devices.

 RETURNING TO SCHOOL FROM ILLNESS